Why We Started CivicReset: Fighting NYC's Rent Crisis Through Zoning Reform

 And with City of Yes — a zoning initiative designed to address NYC's housing shortage — being passed, zoning has finally become a priority on NYC's agenda.
 So let's talk about zoning.

-Currently, 75% of New York City is zoned for low-density housing.
 Low density?
-Isn’t NYC the most densely populated city in the United States?
+Isn't NYC the most densely populated city in the United States?

 NYC, the most densely populated city in the United States, was — and still is — built to support single-family homes, small residential buildings, and other forms of low-density development that make no sense for a city of its scale.
 NYC, on a fundamental level, cannot sustain its population in an affordable manner.